Embroidermodder/libembroidery/README.md

 to help with calls to ImageMagick and other programs that can help produce new embroidery machine files.

+Libembroidery is distributed under the permissive zlib licence, see the LICENSE file.

+If you want to find a simple fix to contribute see the *To Do* section of the manual.

 ## Build

 libembroidery and EmbroiderModder 2 use CMake builds